Sciatica

 Can Chiropractic help with your sciatica?

-Chiropractic treatment and spinal adjustments are a worthwhile option for treating the pain and symptoms associated with sciatic nerve problems.
+Chiropractic and spinal adjustments are a worthwhile option for the pain and symptoms associated with sciatic nerve problems.
 A 2010 study published in Journal of Manipulative and Physiological Therapeutics found that 60% of sciatica patients who hadn’t found relief from other therapies and then tried Chiropractic spinal manipulation experienced the same level of relief as patients who eventually had surgery.
-Combined with trigger point therapy, spinal traction, and CBP treatment method, our practice has high success rate in treating individuals with Sciatica.
+Combined with trigger point therapy, spinal traction, and CBP method, our practice has high success rate in helping individuals with Sciatica.

 https://www.prevention.com/health/health-concerns/best-treatments-sciatic-nerve-pain